-Server will start sending the following notification messages: "NOTIFY:INSTRUMENT_LOADING:<sampler-channel> <percentage>"
+Server will start sending the following notification messages: "NOTIFY:CHANNEL\INFO:<sampler-channel>"

-Miscellaneous and debugging events
+6.6 Miscellaneous and debugging events

 Client may want to be notified of miscellaneous and debugging events occurring at the server by issuing the following command: SUBSCRIBE MISCELLANEOUS where <string> will be replaced by whatever data server wants to send to the client.
 Client MAY display this data to the user AS IS to facilitate debugging.